-The Board sees if the auditees, in regard to the audit findings, have taken steps to rectify or improve the current system (such as amendments to the related laws and regulations, revision of manuals and specifications and improvements in administrative procedures) and have provided the officers in charge with proper advice (via official documents, meetings and training courses, internal audit and examinations, etc.).
+The Board ensures whether auditees, in regard to audit findings, have taken steps to rectify or improve the current system (such as amendments to related laws and regulations, revision of manuals and specifications, and improvements in administrative procedures), and have provided the officers in charge with proper advice (via official documents, meetings and training courses, internal audit and examinations, etc.).

-The result of the follow-up on audit findings on which the Board presented its opinions and/or demanded measures are required to be described in the Audit Report, usually for the following fiscal year.
+The result of the follow-up on audit findings of which the Board presented its opinions and/or demanded measures are required to be described in the Audit Report, usually for the following fiscal year.

-Also, the Board continually follows up the matters on which the auditees took measures for improvement following the Board's audit findings until the Board confirms the measures have been duly implemented, and describes the results of the follow-up in the Audit Report.
+Also, the Board continually follows up matters on which auditees took measures for improvement following the Board's audit findings until Board confirmation that the measures have been duly implemented, and describes the results of the follow-up in the Audit Report.

-(3) What disciplinary actions have been taken against the officials in charge?
+(3) What disciplinary action has been taken against officials in charge?

-The Board grasps what kind of disciplinary actions are taken by the Ministries and Agencies etc. in charge against the officials (responsible persons and their supervisors) in charge of the improprieties in the Audit Report.
+The Board grasps what kind of disciplinary action is taken by the Ministries and Agencies etc. in charge against the officials (responsible persons and their supervisors) in charge of improprieties in the Audit Report.

-Promotion of Audit Findings
+Promotion of the Audit Findings

-The Board explains the contents of the Audit Report to the Diet and other financial authorities in order that the audit results will be properly reflected in the future budget compilation and execution.
+The Board explains the contents of the Audit Report to the Diet and other financial authorities to ensure that audit results will be properly reflected in future budget compilation and execution.